litestar-org/litestar/docs/usage/testing.rst

 the `httpx <https://github.com/encode/httpx>`_ library.
 To use the test client you should pass to it an instance of Litestar as the ``app`` kwarg.

-Let's say we have a very simple app with a health check endpoint:
+Suppose we have a very simple app with a health check endpoint:

 .. code-block:: python
     :caption: my_app/main.py